-

 - a minimum level of programmatic activity to ensure the programme is maintained while the CCM looks for other sources of funding.

-To complete these Grant Closure activities, the Grant Close-Out Budget will need to include lines for General Management Services (GMS), Direct Project Costs (DPC), relevant and necessary staff costs, and if applicable, site visit costs, meeting costs etc. The staffing needs should be carefully considered to ensure adequate capacity to manage the activities and reporting that will only occur after the Programme Ending Date.
+To complete these Grant Closure activities, the Grant Close-Out Budget will need to include lines for General Management Services (GMS), Delivery Enabling Services to Projects (DES), relevant and necessary staff costs, and if applicable, site visit costs, meeting costs etc. The staffing needs should be carefully considered to ensure adequate capacity to manage the activities and reporting that will only occur after the Programme (Grant) Ending Date.
 If the programme staff members are not staying in the CO after this date, the CO needs to ensure that any relevant transfer of knowledge is secured for the final Global Fund reporting requirements.
+Djibouti (2023) and Sao Tome and Principe (2022).

 Confusion exists as to what activities are allowed and not allowed to be implemented during the Grant Closure Period.
-In an anticipated Grant Closure, following the Programme Ending Date, the Global Fund policy states that no new activities can be initiated, regardless of whether they are approved in the Grant Work Plan and Budget for the final year, and any ongoing activities must be concluded.
+In an anticipated Grant Closure, following the Programme (Grant) Ending Date, the Global Fund policy states that no new activities can be initiated, regardless of whether they are approved in the Grant Work Plan and Budget for the final year, and any ongoing activities must be concluded.
 However, in practice, the CO should speak with the Global Fund about including in the Grant Close-Out Plan and Budget any programme activities that can only be closed down in an orderly fashion after the Programme Ending Date.
 Examples of such activities include construction projects, the delivery of already procured health products, final steps in training programmes.
 In Unanticipated Grant Closures, there is even more potential for programme activities to be implemented after the Programme Ending Date.
-COs are encouraged to speak with the Global Fund/Health Implementation Support Team before negotiating with the Global Fund on these programme activities.
+COs are encouraged to speak with the UNDP Global Fund Partnership and Health Systems Team (GFPHST) before negotiating with the Global Fund on these programme activities.

 - The CO is encouraged to engage all relevant SRs and Sub-sub-recipients (SSRs) in the preparation of the Grant Close-Out Plan at an early stage and formally share it with them before submitting it to the CCM.